 Reasons to Join

 We keep you up-to-date on wildlife issues and policies relevant to New York.
-Our state chapter holds a research-based Annual Meeting and a practicum-oriented Field Meeting where members network and learn from speakers, workshops, and field trips.
+Our state chapter holds a research-based annual meeting, a student chapter conclave, and professional development workshops, and regional social events, providing members various opportunities to network and learn from speakers, workshops, and field trips.

 We also provide awards, scholarships, and fun activities such as raffles and quiz bowls!